Skip to Content

 Directions

-Download the Olaf craft template, print and cut out the pieces.
+Start by downloading the Olaf craft template, printing it, and cutting out the pieces.

 That’s all you need to do to make this recycled Olaf craft!

-Your kids are going to flip when they make their own Olaf paper roll.
-It’s a simple Frozen 2 craft idea that will get them even more excited to go see the new movie!
+Your kids will flip when they make their own Olaf paper roll.
+This simple Frozen 2 craft idea will get them even more excited to see the new movie!

 toilet paper roll Olaf craft